shin-materials/VASP-DOS_extractor/README.md

 Pymatgen-based python script to extract density of states (DOS) and projected DOS from vasprun.xml file

 # What does this do:
 This script replaces one of the most common use of p4vasp: extracting DOS data from VASP (http://cms.mpi.univie.ac.at/vasp/) output, which is a density functional theory (DFT) calculation program.
 Though p4vasp is with intuitive GUI, extracting DOS data can easily take time especially when the number of atom, band, and energy grid are larger.
+Note that you should install pymatgen (http://pymatgen.org/) before using this script.

 # The process with p4vasp usually happens as follows:
   - Download xml file to local computer (often over 100 MB)